Ow1onp/SdiffusionUE/README.md

 | **Steps**         | Number of sampling steps           | `50`           |
 | **CfgScale**      | Guidance scale                     | `7.0`          |
 | **HrScale**       | Upscaling factor for high-res mode | `2.0`          |

 ---

-## 🧑‍🎨 Made By

-**Ow1onp**
-Your creative companion for Unreal Engine projects!

----

-## 📜 License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and contribute to this plugin.

----